APape95/coding.Tasks/README.md

-# Welcome to My GitHub Repository!
+# Welcome to My GitHub Repository! :rocket:

 This repository contains several projects aimed at helping you understand various Python concepts and programming techniques.
 Below is a brief overview of each project along with the files included.
-Feel free to explore and utilize these resources to enhance your Python skills!
+Feel free to explore and utilize these resources to enhance your Python skills! :book:

-## Project 1: Handling Strings and Dictionaries
+## Project 1: Handling Strings and Dictionaries :sewing_needle:

 ### Description:
 This project provides programs for altering strings and managing café stock.